Doctor Who: The Eternity Clock

-Doctor Who: The Eternity Clock is a 2012 action-adventure video game based upon the BBC television series Doctor Who.
-It was intended to be the first of a series, but it was announced in 2013 that the sequels have been put on hold.
+Doctor Who: The Eternity Clock is a 2012 action-adventure video game developed by Supermassive Games and published by BBC Worldwide for the PlayStation 3.
+It was later ported to the PlayStation Vita and Microsoft Windows.
+Based on the BBC television series Doctor Who, it was intended to be the first of a series, but it was announced in 2013 that the sequels have been put on hold.